englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 ### $(GiveFocus)

 `GiveFocus` is an action that gives focus to its containing @(Element:element) when activated.
-It also accepts a `Target` property, which specifies what element to give focus to.
+It also accepts a `Target` property, which specifies which element to give focus to.

 ### $(ReleaseFocus)